 20 Ways to Offer a VIP Camp

-If the idea of having one or two kids get all the special privileges you can muster while the others watch doesn’t appeal to you maybe you should consider a VIP camp.
+If the idea of having a small group of campers get all the special privileges you can muster while the others watch doesn’t appeal to you, maybe you should consider a VIP camp.
 This is where every camper that particular session gets the VIP experience.
 Simply charge more (much more) than the regular registration fee, cut down the number of campers for the session so you have more staff to pull off this EPIC week, and plan a camp that will never be forgotten.
+You can include…

 - Swag bags